tuxvador/PFSENSE_AUTOINSTALL/README.md

 # proxmox_goad_pfsense Autoinstall
 Proxmox GOAD Pfsense Autoinstall

+If you want to change values, you can do so in goad.conf

 The aim of this repo is to share scripts that i have develloped to automate pfsense firewall install for proxmox

 I am currently automating the majority of the tasks.
 For the install, the user only normaly has to modify the file **goad.conf** in the root directory of the repository.